Father & Child Magazine Issue #38

 Motherless children: Single fathers and their girls; Trouble at School: Boys and learning; Taxing Families: How income splitting could save you more tax than either party is promising for the election.

-- New Life – New Dad New dad Nedlands Leatua shares the story of his son’s birth and the months that followed
+- New Life – New Dad New dad Nedlands Leatua shares the story of his son’s birth and the months that followed [Not online]

 - Trouble at School Are boys disadvantaged at school?
 Brendon Smith investigated